-Over the past week Center for Girls have brought their ”Mobile Child Rights” project to two schools in the Chiang Khong area.
-Center for Girls is an organisation that is fighting to end violence against women, human trafficking and inequality, a crucial part of this battle is working with the children and schools in the local communities, the future of Northern Thailand.
+Over the past week, Center for Girls (CFG) brought our ”Mobile Child Rights” project to two schools in the Chiang Khong area.
+A crucial part of CFG’s work is educating and empowering children in local schools and communities.
 The primary aim of this project is to inform the children of their human rights.
-What was taught and discussed in the schools was based off of the rights written in the United Nations Convention on the Rights of the Child, a treaty which set out the civil, political, economic, social, health and cultural rights of children.
-The four core child rights are; participation, development, survival and protection.
+What was taught and discussed in the schools was based on the rights written in the United Nations Convention on the Rights of the Child, a treaty which set out the civil, political, economic, social, health, and cultural rights of children?
+The four core child rights are participation, development, survival, and protection.

-During this time the team from the HIV/AIDs prevention and awareness organisations Khiang Rim Khong and Kon Wai Sai worked with young people aged 13 to 16, teaching them about sexual health.
+During this time the team from the HIV/AIDs prevention and awareness organizations Khiang Rim Khong and Kon Wai Sai worked with young people aged 13 to 16, teaching them about sexual health.

-All the children that were reached during this project were given a pack which contained necessities such as socks, pencils, a notebook and stationary.
+All the children that were reached during this project were given a pack that contained necessities such as socks, pencils, a notebook, and stationary.

-Center for Girls will be continuing their ”Mobile Child Rights” project in more schools in the Chiang Rai province over the following weeks, more blog posts and pictures to come!
+Center for Girls will be continuing our ”Mobile Child Rights” project in more schools in the Chiang Rai province over the following weeks.